superwall/cel-evaluator-rs/README.md

-## Mobile CEL runtime
+## Superscript runtime

-This is the Mobile Android CEL runtime library.
+This is the Superscript runtime library.
-It is a standalone library that can be used to evaluate CEL expressions in Mobile applications by using `cel-rust` crate.
+It is a standalone library that can be used to evaluate Superscript expressions in Mobile applications by using `cel-rust` crate with addons for dynamic code execution and WASM.

 ## Installation